Tropic Hut Returns To

-We did more business each day of this three day event than we usually do in all three days, we had
+We did more business each day of this three day event than we did in in the entire event last year!
+We also

-a fire in the booth, and we discovered a foxy new spokes model.
-We also worked harder and longer than
+had a fire in the booth, and we discovered a foxy new spokes model.
+And we worked harder and longer than

 at any other event we can remember.
-Becoming a wing cooker for a wing cook-off was huge.
+Becoming a wings "cooker" for The Wings Cook-Off was huge.

 This is the fifth time Tropic Hut has been in a Reno Wings Cook-Off.
 We did quite well at the four previous events, but Jarvis couldn't help wishing we were in on all the action the wings cookers got.
 As you can see in these pictures, folks line up from one side of the street to the other to buy samples of chicken wings.